peidevs/Event_Resources/PendingMeetUps.md

 * Michael Easter will cat-herd Jan, Feb, Mar 2023
 * Jordan Patterson is a soft commit for FEB 2023 on (a) Bluetooth or (b) web-authentication
-* Terry Smith is potential for March on metal-detecting
+* Terry Smith is a soft commit for March on metal-detecting
 * Kevin Greer is a soft commit for APR 2023 on FOAM framework

 ### Misc